 - It often becomes a very costly affair.
 There exists a high fixed cost.

-- Planning of this FDI is very complicated.
+- The planning of this FDI is very complicated.
 As a result, special skills become necessary.

 - At times political instability in the international market creates issues.